-Students are requested to give considerable thought in selecting courses.
+Students are requested to give considerable thought when selecting courses.
 All students are expected to continue and complete the courses selected.
 Adequate schedule planning for students, teachers, and classroom space can be completed only when school officials can consider students' schedule requests to be final and binding.
 There will be times when a change is necessary.
-The special circumstances that often precipitate a schedule change are: course failures from previous semesters/term, changing to a course with a higher degree of difficulty in the same subject area, new student arrival, senior graduation requirement fulfillment, and/or some other extenuating circumstance.
+The special circumstances that often precipitate a schedule change are course failures from previous semesters/term, changing to a course with a higher degree of difficulty in the same subject area, new student arrival, senior graduation requirement fulfillment, and/or some other extenuating circumstance.
 An administrative withdrawal is a rare but existing option.
 This option is often a disciplinary/academic decision.
 It involves withdrawing a student from a course and that student receiving a failing grade for the course.
-Changes to course requests must be made on or prior to May 12, 2023.
-After this date all requests are considered final.
+Changes to course requests must be made on or prior to May 10, 2024.
+After this date, all requests are considered final and changes will not be made.